L1TnzO/geospatial-incident-platform/docs/frontend/dashboard.md

 Each hook returns plain objects, making them easy to mock in Vitest or swap with MSW handlers during local development.

+### Incidents (Last 24h) KPI card

+- **Component:** `DashboardKPIRow.tsx`
+- **Hook:** `useDashboardLast24HoursKpi`
+- **Endpoint:** `GET /api/dashboard/kpi/last-24h`

+The card formats the current incident count, highlights the difference and percentage change versus the previous 24-hour window, and exposes both top-level timestamps and trend direction via semantic colours and accessible labels.
+Loading renders shimmer placeholders, errors surface the service message with a retry button, and empty states explain that activity has not been detected yet.
+The inline **Refresh KPI** button calls the hook’s `refresh()` method, which reissues the API request with `refresh=true` to bust any caches.

 ## Styling & responsiveness

 Dashboard-specific styles live in `src/styles/dashboard/dashboard.scss` and are already imported through `index.scss`.
 The grid layout: